Are you dreaming about visiting the wildlife wonders of Brazil? Follow our Mato Grosso Travel Guide for the best wildlife adventure.

 Even if your trip is scheduled for another time of the year, you can still appreciate most of the wildlife species: some easier than others, of course.
 For example, with a single 2-hour road trip from Cuiabá to Araras Lodge or Piuval Resort you can take advantage of several activities they offer including boat trips, horseback riding, night safaris and bike riding, to see the flora and fauna of the region.

-If your trip isn’t going to be complete until you see the Pantanal Jaguar, then you must be willing to go a little further down the Transpantaneira road, about a 5-hour road trip from Cuiabá to Porto Jofre Resort.
-One of the best activities the resort offers is a boat trip to a naturally formed small beach along two merging rivers.
+If your trip isn’t going to be complete until you see the Pantanal Jaguar, you must be willing to go a little further down the Transpantaneira road, about a 5-hour road trip from Cuiabá to Porto Jofre Resort.
+One of the best activities the resort offers is a boat trip to a naturally formed beach along two merging rivers.
 This is where Jaguars sit and relax, enjoying a nice sunbath.
 Just the journey deeper into the Pantanal offers plenty of options to see wildlife.
 It’s an amazing experience and one that any wildlife enthusiast should include on their bucket list.